Frederick William III of Prussia: Death

 Frederick William III died on 7 June 1840 in Berlin, from a fever, survived by his second wife.
 His eldest son, Frederick William IV, succeeded him.
 Frederick William III is buried at the Mausoleum in Schlosspark Charlottenburg, Berlin.

 Issue

 Honours

+Torgauer Marsch is a German march dedicated to Frederick William III, it was written by a local residence in Torgau for his royal visit on 24 June 1817.